pedro-moreira-ibm/bob_workshop_portugal/lab-wxo-bob/README.md

 # Congratulations! 🎉

-You have successfully completed Lab 3.
+You have successfully completed the Bob x watsonx Orchestrate Lab.

 In this lab, you learned how to:
 - ✅ Use IBM Bob to build AI agents and tools